Mahishasuramardhini

 Mardhini Orissa

-Mahishasuramardhini, Goddess who killed the buffalo-demon, is worshipped throughout India.
+Mahishasuramardhini, the goddess who killed the buffalo-demon, is worshipped throughout India.

-Unlike other images, Mahishasuramardhini images are for full of vitality and movement.
-See the dynamic aspects of the emergence of the demon from buffalo’s body with a sword being drawn, trident about to be plunged into demon’s chest, and the lion gnawing at the demon.
+Unlike other images, Mahishasuramardhini images are full of vitality and movement.
+See the dynamic aspects of the emergence of the demon from the buffalo’s body, with a sword being drawn, a trident about to be plunged into the demon’s chest, and the lion gnawing at the demon.

 This is from Orissa.
 Crown in the form of a tiara, circular base with beaded rim and the form of the conch shell are typical of Orissa bronzes.
 It is about 9.5 cm tall.
-This probably dates prior to 17th century.
+This probably dates before the 17th century.

-Below is an example Mardhini, called Jay Durga in Orissa.
+Below is an example of Mardhini, called Jay Durga in Orissa.
 It is about 18 cm in height and estimated to be at least 500 years old.
-The idol is in worship and the photo is a home shrine.
-The photo was provided by Sidharth, associated with Puri Jagannath temple.
+The idol is in worship, and the photo is a home shrine.
+The photo was provided by Sidharth, associated with the Puri Jagannath temple.

 Jay Durga from SA